GoldbergLab/manualObjectTracker/README.md

 manualObjectTracker is a MATLAB GUI for manually tracking objects in videos, for generating training sets for machine learning algorithms.

 manualObjectTracker was developed with and for MATLAB R2017a.
-Use other versions of MATLAB at your own risk.
+Use it with other versions of MATLAB at your own risk.

 ## Installation